 Filing Fee.
-Each application must be accompanied by the appropriate filing fee and biometric services fee (if applicable).
+Each application must be accompanied by the appropriate filing fee.
 (See the What Is the Filing Fee section of these Instructions.)

 Evidence.
 At the time of filing, you must submit all evidence and supporting documentation listed in the Specific Instructions and/or What Evidence Must I Submit With Form I-601A sections of these Instructions.